Teach children in Patagonia, Chile

 Program duration is 12 weeks, extra 4 weeks cost £310.

 Description of Teach children in Patagonia, Chile

-Where will I be based?
-The placements are based in Coyhaique at the heart of Patagonia, surrounded by pristine mountains and lakes.
+Your base will be Coyhaique at the heart of Patagonia, surrounded by pristine mountains and lakes.

 You will live within easy reach of the other volunteers and can all meet up during your time off.
 There’s plenty to do in town, or you can go mountain biking, kayaking and horse riding.
-We also offer a three-day expedition, run by a highly experienced guide, so that you can see the amazing local scenery at its best.
+Our local rep has years of experience running expeditions and will provide you with more information.

 We have strict policies in place when it comes to working with children overseas.
 We thoroughly check out the projects that we work with to make sure that there are clear policies in place.
-We also assess the suitability of our volunteers through interview to make sure they are motivated but also up to the challenge physically and mentally.
-All volunteers need to have experience working with children and must volunteer for a minimum of 4 weeks.
-Anyone working 1-1 with vulnerable children must provide a police check.
+We also assess the suitability of our volunteers through a phone interview to make sure they are motivated but also up to the challenge physically and mentally.
+All volunteers must volunteer for a minimum of 4 weeks.
+A police check will be required.

-Cultural sensitivity Our pre-departure briefing includes a special session entitled ‘Responsible Tourism’ where we discuss cultural differences and sensitivities as well as advising volunteers on appropriate conduct.
-There is also a full induction course on arrival, including an intensive Spanish course, so that participants can become part of the community.
+Our pre-departure advice on My Oyster includes a dedicated entitled ‘Responsible Tourism’ where we discuss cultural differences and sensitivities as well as advising volunteers on appropriate conduct.
+There is also a full induction course on arrival, including a cultural orientation, so that participants can become part of the community.